Insight Into the Future of Machine Learning in Construction

 Ready to jump on board machine learning in construction as soon as possible?
 To be effective and accurate, machine learning needs large subsets of data.
 The lack of enough data is currently a major barrier keeping a lot of small and medium businesses from implementing this technology.
 Increased amounts of data that are integrated will help the entire industry move forward.
 Integrating technology systems will help more companies use machine learning to their advantage.

 Unfortunately, even though a lot of information is digitized now, different technology platforms are not well or integrated at all, leaving data disconnected.
 Even within the same company, multiple platforms can be used that are not integrated.
 Many companies face the challenge of not having the time or resources to put towards meaningful integration.
 A connected and integrated platform is something that can help construction companies connect their different applications more seamlessly.

 Your construction business can be more streamlined through integrated scheduled tasks and through the ability to transfer field report data to other applications.
 Also, an integration ecosystem can help your company to connect a variety of different software so you, and machine learning, can better use all your data within the same ecosystem.
 This will help the different parts of your business run smoother and help you have a better workflow.

 The Takeaway: Machine Learning Helps People in Construction

-We hope you can see what we see: that machine learning has some exciting possibilities within our industry for the future, beginning now.
+We hope you can see what we see: that machine learning and AI in construction has some exciting possibilities within our industry for the future, beginning now.
 But while machine learning is likely to influence the future of construction, this certainly doesn’t mean devices and technology will replace us.

 Construction is a human business, and it will stay that way.
 We need the skills, expertise and innovation of our workers to win the future.
 We can use machine learning as just another tool that will let our industry’s talents and progress shine.
 If we use it wisely, it can help us make the most of our creativity and ingenuity.
 You never know how far it could take our own human abilities.